 - Develop computer software to analyze and model data

-- Present research findings at scientific conferences and lectures
+- Present research findings at conferences and lectures

-Astronomers study planets, stars, galaxies, and other celestial bodies.
-They use ground-based equipment, such as radio and optical telescopes, and space-based equipment, such as the Hubble Space Telescope or the coming James Webb Space Telescope.
-Some astronomers study distant stars, galaxies, and phenomena such as neutron stars and black holes, and others monitor space debris that could interfere with satellite operations.
+Astronomers study planets, stars, and other celestial bodies.
+They use ground-based equipment, such as optical telescopes, and space-based equipment, such as the Hubble Space Telescope.
+Some astronomers study distant galaxies and phenomena such as black holes and neutron stars.
+Others monitor space debris that could interfere with satellite operations.

-Astronomers and physicists typically work on research teams together with engineers, technicians, and other scientists.
-Some senior astronomers and physicists may be responsible for assigning tasks to other team members and monitoring their progress.
-They may also be responsible for finding funding for their projects and therefore may need to write applications for research funding.
+Astronomers and physicists typically work on research teams with engineers, technicians, and other scientists.
+Senior astronomers and physicists may assign tasks to other team members and monitor their progress.
+They also may need to find and apply for research funding.

-Experimental physicists develop new equipment or sensors to study properties of matter, create theories, and test them through experiments.
-Theoretical and computational physicists develop new theories that can predict properties of materials, or describe unexplained experimental results.
+Experimental physicists develop equipment or sensors to study properties of matter, create theories, and test theories through experiments.
+Theoretical and computational physicists develop concepts that predict properties of materials or describe unexplained results.
 Although all of physics involves the same fundamental principles, physicists generally specialize in one of many subfields.
-The following are examples of types of physicists:
+The following are examples of physicist job titles:

-Atomic, molecular, and optical physicists study atoms, simple molecules, electrons, and light, as well as the interactions among them.
-Some look for ways to control the states of individual atoms, because such control might allow for further miniaturization or might contribute toward the development of new materials or computer technology.
+Atomic, molecular, and optical physicists study atoms, simple molecules, electrons, and light and the interactions among them.
+Some look for ways to control the states of individual atoms, because such control might allow for further miniaturization or might contribute toward developing new materials or technology.

 Condensed matter and materials physicists study the physical properties of matter in molecules, nanostructures, or novel compounds.
 They study a wide range of phenomena, such as superconductivity, liquid crystals, sensors, and nanomachines.

 Medical physicists work in healthcare and use their knowledge of physics to develop new medical technologies and radiation-based treatments.
-For example, some develop better and safer radiation therapies for cancer patients.
-Others may develop more accurate imaging technologies that use various forms of radiant energy, such as magnetic resonance imaging (MRI) and ultrasound imaging.
+For example, some develop safer radiation therapies for cancer patients.
+Others develop improved imaging technologies for radiant energy, such as magnetic resonance imaging (MRI) and ultrasound imaging.

-Plasma physicists study plasmas, which are considered a distinct state of matter and occur naturally in stars and interplanetary space and artificially in neon signs and plasma screen televisions.
-Many plasma physicists study ways to create fusion reactors that might be a future source of energy.
+Plasma physicists study plasmas, a distinct state of matter that occur naturally in stars and interplanetary space and artificially in products such as neon signs and fluorescent lights.
+These physicists may study ways to create fusion reactors as a potential energy source.

-Unlike physicists, astronomers cannot experiment on their subjects, because they are so far away that they cannot be touched or interacted with.
+Unlike physicists, astronomers cannot experiment on their subjects, which are so far away that they cannot be touched or interacted with.
 Therefore, astronomers generally make observations or work on theory.
-Observational astronomers observe celestial objects and collect data on them.
-Theoretical astronomers analyze, model, and theorize about systems and how they work and evolve.
-The following are examples of types of astronomers who specialize by the objects and phenomena they study:
+Observational astronomers view celestial objects and collect data on them.
+Theoretical astronomers analyze, model, and speculate about systems and how they work and evolve.
+The following are examples of astronomer job titles:

-Optical and radio astronomers use optical or radio telescopes to study motions and evolution of stars, galaxies, and the larger scale structure of the universe.
+Optical and radio astronomers use optical, radio, and gravitational-wave telescopes to study the motions and evolution of stars, galaxies, and the larger scale structure of the universe.

-Many people with a physics or astronomy background become professors or teachers.
+People who have a background in physics or astronomy also may become professors or teachers.
 For more information, see the profiles on high school teachers and postsecondary teachers.